solliancenet/microsoft-postgres-docs-project/docs/01_ai_extension.md

 The `bill_summaries` table is now ready to store embeddings.
 Using the `azure_openai.create_embeddings()` function, you will create vectors for the `bill_text` field and insert them into the newly created `bill_vector` column in the `bill_summaries` table.

-Before using the `create_embeddings()` function, running the following command to inspect it and review the required arguments:
+Before using the `create_embeddings()` function, run the following command to inspect it and review the required arguments:

 ```sql
 \x